In Podcast Insights, you will find analytics, reporting and audience measurements for your podcasts distributed through SoundStack.

 Insights - Overview

-The Overview section allows you to breakdown and display visualizations of your podcast statistics using graphs and charts.
+The Overview section allows you to break down and display visualizations of your podcast statistics using graphs and charts.

-There are three types of filtering: by time interval (1), shows (2) and episodes (3).
-The episode filter will only be available after a show is selected.
+There are four types of filtering: by time interval (1), shows (2), published time (3), and episodes (4).

 Note: The time zone can be changed by clicking on the user's profile at the top-right corner of any screen.

 If the filter range selected is lower than three days, the granularity of the horizontal axis changes to hours.
-This graph shows what a 2 day filter might look like, with the downloads per hour represented.
+This graph shows what a 2-day filter might look like, with the downloads per hour represented.

 There is a “See all” link at the top-right of each pie graph which will redirect you to the Downloads tab.